New Estimands for Experiments with Strong Interference: Examples

 \paragraph{Results}

-Table \ref{table: cai results} gives estimates for various parameters described in Section \ref{sec: general examples}.
+Table \ref{table: cai results} gives estimates for various parameters described in Section \ref{sec: general case}.
 The point estimate for $\beta^\tadj$ suggests that for two farmers in the same propensity class, a unit difference in their number of high information first round friends was associated with a 0.08 difference in the effects of the first round sessions.
-However, the interval is weakly non-significant (95\% PI: [0.0, 0.16]).
+However, the interval is weakly non-significant (95\% PI: [-0.01, 0.16]).

-The contrasts $\gamma_d - \gamma_0$ suggest an effect threshold at 2 high information friends.
+For $\gamma$ defined by \eqref{eq: effect curve}, the contrasts $\gamma_z - \gamma_0$ suggest an effect threshold at 2 high information friends.
 Units with 1 high information friend experienced effects that were indistinguishable from those with zero such friends.
-In comparison, units with 2 such friends were more strongly encouraged to purchase insurance, with effects that were 22\% larger (95\% PI: [2\%, 41\%]) than the effects on those with zero high info friends.
-Contrasts $\gamma_d - \gamma_0$ for $d\geq 3$ were non-significant due to small numbers of units with $Z\geq 3$.
+In constrast, units with 2 high information friends were affected more positively than those with zero such friends, with 22 more purchases caused (or fewer purchases prevented) by the first round sessions per 100 second round individuals (95\% PI: [2, 41]).
+Contrasts $\gamma_z - \gamma_0$ for $z\geq 3$ were non-significant due to small numbers of units with $Z\geq 3$.
 Similar differences in effect were estimated by the weighted and matching-based estimands $\tau^\tweight$, $\tau^\tmatch$, and $E[\tau^\tmatch|X]$, using the thresholded exposures $W_i = 1\{Z_i \geq 2\}$.

+The interval widths are large, and allow that the effects may have been small.
+For example, plugging the lower bound of the PI for $\tau^\tmatch$ into \eqref{eq: w number of affected units} only implies that at least 6 (or 2\%) of the matched units might have been affected.

-The interpretation of our estimates is that the second round units were affected by the first round sessions, with effects that correlated with the information content given to their first round friends, and in particular with whether at least two such friends received high information content.
+The interpretation of our estimates might be the following: under the observed treatment assignment, the second round units were affected by the first round sessions, with attributable effects that varied systematically with the information content given to their friends who attended first round sessions, and in particular with whether at least two such friends received high information content.
+This may be taken as evidence that information sharing affected the decisions of the farmers.
+However, without further assumptions, we cannot estimate whether the second round units were affected positively or negatively on average, nor whether the effects would be sustained if the treatment assignment was modified or redrawn.